Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/51-nutanix-hardware-compatibility/guide.en-gb.md

 ## Harware compatibility

 > [!success]
 > Dual sourcing has been secured for all components of hardware platforms.
+This ensures continuity of supply, reduces risk of shortages, and strengthens infrastructure resilience.

 ### OVHcloud-HGR-G1-CL-01